transcom/mymove/docs/adr/0065-use-office-app-for-prime-ui.md

 ### *Leverage the Office Application to have a Prime Simulator Role*

-- `+` *Any user is able to able to validate the work that has been completed by the contractor (Truss), without requiring the use of engineers.*
+- `+` *Any user is able to able to validate the work that has been completed by the contractor (Truss), without requiring the use of engineering effort.*

-- `+` *Any user is able to test the system, end-to-end, internally, without requiring the use of engineers.*
+- `+` *Any user is able to test the system, end-to-end, internally, without requiring the use of engineering effort.*

-- `+` *Any user is able to demo the system, end-to-end, internally, without requiring the use of engineers.*
+- `+` *Any user is able to demo the system, end-to-end, internally, without requiring the use of engineering effort.*

 - `+` *Trussel engineers will be exposed more to Prime API functionality and share knowledge of the system, end-to-end, internally, without requiring the use